About HND/HNC Qualifications

-Offered by colleges, some universities and many other training centres, HNCs and HNDs are specially designed to meet the needs of employers both locally and nationally.
+Offered by colleges, some universities and many other training centres, HNCs and HNDs are specially designed to meet the needs of employers both locally and internationally.

 So if you are serious about getting a job and want a career with prospects, then getting a Higher National Certificate (HNC) or a Higher National Diploma (HND) is one of the best ways to achieve your ambition.

 There are HNC and HND courses in a huge range of subjects from Accounting to Video Production so whatever career you want to follow, there is sure to be a Higher National course for you.

 And because employers recognise Higher National Qualifications as good evidence of your ability having an HNC or HND will help you get a job.

 What is a Higher National Qualification?

 Higher National courses provide both the practical skills you need to do a job and the theoretical knowledge your employer will expect you to have.

 All the courses are made up of Higher National Units.

 - HNCs are made up of 96 SCQF credit points and usually take one year to complete

 - HNDs are made up of 240 SCQF credit points and usually take two years to complete